ptrebert/project-diploid-assembly/tutorial.md

 ```

 The default resources should be chosen such that small jobs can be scheduled to the fastest queue available
-on the cluster (typically with a walltime limit of only a few hours).
+on the cluster (typically with a time limit of only a few hours).
 Currently, pipeline jobs that are
 configured for cluster submission using default resources require only one CPU core and less than 2048 MB
 of memory.